vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

      - *Avg_Tot_Pymt_Amt*: The average total payments to all providers for the DRG including the MS-DRG amount, teaching, disproportionate share, capital, and            outlier payments for all cases.
 Also included in average total payments are co-payment and deductible amounts that the patient is responsible for and              any additional payments by third parties for coordination of benefits.
      - *Avg_Mdcr_Pymt_Amt*: The average amount that Medicare pays to the provider for Medicare's share of the MS-DRG.
 Medicare payment amounts include the MS-            DRG amount, teaching, disproportionate share, capital, and outlier payments for all cases.
 Medicare payments DO NOT include beneficiary co- payments              and deductible amounts nor any additional payments from third parties for coordination of benefits.

+ - The [Medicare Severity Diagnosis-Related Group (MS-DRG) to Diagnosis-Related Group (DRG) Crosswalk](https://www.nber.org/research/data/medicare-severity-diagnosis-related-group-ms-drg-diagnosis-related-group-drg-crosswalk) was downloaded from the National Bureau of Economic Research (NBER) website.
+The MS-DRG adds the patient's severity of illness and risk of mortality to the DRG.
+The crosswalk allows for the coding of DRG in the original inpatient data to be assigned an ordinal scale of severity, which is needed for the machine learning model of the data.
+This table can be accessed at the NBER website or in the [data folder for this repository](/Data/MS-DRG%20to%20DRG%20Crosswalk/msdrg2drg.csv).

-Additionally, a simple metric called *"Prct_Mdcr_Covered" (Percent of Medicare Covered)* was calculated to determine what proportion of the average total payment was payed out by Medicare to the provider (i.e., "Prct_Mdcr_Covered" = "Avg_Mdcr_Pymt_Amt"] / ["Avg_Tot_Pymt_Amt"]) * 100).
+ - Additionally, a simple metric called *"Prct_Mdcr_Covered" (Percent of Medicare Covered)* was calculated to determine what proportion of the average total        payment was payed out by Medicare to the provider (i.e., "Prct_Mdcr_Covered" = "Avg_Mdcr_Pymt_Amt"] / ["Avg_Tot_Pymt_Amt"]) * 100).

-Finally, the accompanying [Hospital General Information dataset](https://data.cms.gov/provider-data/dataset/xubh-q36u) was also used to categorize providers later in the analyses.
+ - Finally, the accompanying [Hospital General Information dataset](https://data.cms.gov/provider-data/dataset/xubh-q36u) was also used to categorize              providers later in the analyses.
 Primarily, recoding of providers by their Facility ID in the Hospital General Information data, which corresponds to the          Rndrng_Prvdr_CCN in the above CMS Inpatient Data, allowed the categorization of Providers by Provider Type ('Hospital Type') and Ownership ('Hospital              Ownership').
-The data dictionary is downloadable at CMS, but is also provided [here, in the Data folder of this repository](Data/HOSPITAL_Data_Dictionary.pdf).
+The data dictionary is downloadable at CMS, but is also provided [here, in the Data folder of this repository]        (Data/HOSPITAL_Data_Dictionary.pdf).

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>

 ### Data ETL and Analyses
 Each [year's data were locally downloaded](Data/Medicare_Inpatient_Hospital_by_Provider_and_Service_datasets(2017-2021)) and extracted into their component .csv files.
-The first step is a merge using the pandas library in Python.
+The first step was a merge using the pandas library in Python.
 This step also includes some transformations of fields into workable formats, calculation of the Percent Medicare Covered metric, and a simple summary of the merged dataset (which gets saved locally as "merged_data.csv").

 ```python
 # Import the pandas library